Houston Dynamo FC

-Houston Dynamo FC, commonly known as the Houston Dynamo, is an American professional soccer club based in Houston.
-The Dynamo compete in Major League Soccer (MLS) as a member of the Western Conference.
+Houston Dynamo Football Club is an American professional soccer club based in Houston.
+The club competes in Major League Soccer (MLS) as a member of the Western Conference.
 Established on December 15, 2005, the club was founded after their former owners relocated the San Jose Earthquakes' players and staff to Houston following the 2005 season.
-For their first six seasons in Houston, the Dynamo were based at Robertson Stadium on the campus of the University of Houston.
+For their first six seasons in Houston, the Dynamo played at Robertson Stadium on the campus of the University of Houston.
 During the 2012 season, the club moved to Shell Energy Stadium, a soccer-specific stadium in East Downtown Houston.

-The club is majority owned by Ted Segal, who fully controls ownership after buying out his remaining minority partners in August 2022.
+The club is majority-owned by Ted Segal.
+Segal fully controls ownership after buying out his remaining minority partners in August 2022.

-The Houston Dynamo have been MLS Cup champions twice, winning during their first two seasons in 2006 and 2007.
-The club has also won the U.S. Open Cup once, in 2018.
+The Houston Dynamo have won the MLS Cup twice, doing so during their first two seasons in 2006 and 2007.
+The club has also won the U.S. Open Cup twice, in 2018 and 2023.
 They have been MLS Cup runners-up twice, in 2011 and 2012, and Supporters' Shield runners-up once in 2008.
 The Dynamo have also reached the final of the now defunct North American SuperLiga, finishing as runners-up following a defeat against the New England Revolution.

 History

-Bringing an MLS club to Space City

-MLS Commissioner Don Garber revealed on November 16, 2005, that the league had granted permission to San Jose Earthquakes' owners Anschutz Entertainment Group to relocate the team for the 2006 season, giving the entertainment giant 30 days to make a decision.
+MLS commissioner Don Garber revealed on November 16, 2005, that the league had granted permission to San Jose Earthquakes' owners Anschutz Entertainment Group to relocate the team for the 2006 season, giving the entertainment giant 30 days to make a decision.
 Garber was in Houston and spoke with the media before an international friendly between Mexico and Bulgaria at Reliant Stadium, citing Houston as a next destination for an MLS club whether the Earthquakes moved or not.